-Using this measure, we identified a "median employee" who is a full-time, hourly employee located in Mexico.
-Once we identified this median employee, we totaled all of the elements of the employee's compensation for fiscal 2017 in accordance with the requirements of the applicable SEC rules and converted the amounts from Mexican Pesos to U.S. dollars using the relevant monthly average currency exchange rate of 18.1497 Mexican Pesos per U.S. dollar.
-This resulted in an annual total compensation of \$4,500, of which \$2,660 is base salary and \$1,840 is comprised of bonus and other compensation such as overtime pay and other cash allowances.
+The median employee identified in 2018 terminated employment with the company during 2018.
+As allowed under Item 402(u) of Regulation S-K, we have substituted the terminated employee with another employee with substantially similar compensation as the terminated employee, based on the compensation measures used to select the original median employee.
+The "median employee" is a full-time, hourly employee located in Mexico.
+We totaled all of the elements of the employee's compensation for fiscal 2018 in accordance with the requirements of the applicable SEC rules and converted the amounts from Mexican Pesos to U.S. dollars using the relevant monthly average currency exchange rate of 18.7152 Mexican Pesos per U.S. dollar.
+This resulted in an annual total compensation of \$9,450, of which \$6,389 is base salary and \$3,061 is comprised of bonus and other compensation such as overtime pay and other cash allowances.

-With respect to the annual total compensation of our Chief Executive Officer, we took the amount reported in the "Total" column of our 2017 Summary Compensation Table.
+With respect to the annual total compensation of our chief executive officer, we took the amount reported in the "Total" column of our 2018 Summary Compensation Table.

-Because the SEC rules for identifying the median of the annual total compensation of our employees and calculating the pay ratio based on that employee's annual total compensation allow companies to adopt a variety of methodologies, to apply certain exclusions, and to make reasonable estimates and assumptions that reflect their employee populations and compensation practices, the pay ratio reported by other companies may not be comparable to the pay ratio for our company, as other companies have headquarters offices in different countries, have different employee populations and compensation practices and may utilize different methodologies, exclusions, estimates and assumptions in calculating their pay ratios.
+Because the SEC rules for identifying the median of the annual total compensation of our employees and calculating the pay ratio based on that employee's annual total compensation allow companies to adopt a variety of methodologies, to apply certain exclusions, and to make reasonable estimates and assumptions that reflect their employee populations and compensation practices, the pay ratio reported by other companies may not be comparable to the pay ratio for our Company, as other companies have headquarters offices in different countries, have different employee populations and compensation practices and may utilize different methodologies, exclusions, estimates and assumptions in calculating their pay ratios.